Rapper Namewee and late Taiwanese influencer had ‘special relationship’, Malaysian police say

 He was arrested at the hotel and later tested positive for amphetamine, methamphetamine, ketamine and THC.

-He was later arrested for alleged possession and use of drugs, and released on bail after pleading not guilty in court on Oct 24.
+He was charged with possession and use of drugs, and released on bail after pleading not guilty in court on Oct 24.

 The case has seen several developments.